Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

 \subsubsection{Eigenvector threshold}

 Here, we analyze the influence of the eigenvector threshold on the performance of GGD.
-We create two images of Lena Forsén with two corruption levels $\epsilon$ = 60 and 120 using Eqn.~\eqref{eqn:noise}.
-We run the two methods, GGD and GLD given in \cite{Meyer2014}, over each image with three different parameter sets ($\delta$, $\rho$) = (10,5), (20,7), and (20,9) that are chosen arbitrarily.
-We set the remaining parameters $\beta$ and $\gamma$ of GLD to three and five, respectively, since we observed that GLD performs better for those values.
-Fig.~\ref{fig:ev} shows the reconstruction error computed using Eqn.~\eqref{eqn:error} for all the six experiments.
-We use the corruption level of the input image, computed using the same metric in Eqn.~\eqref{eqn:error}, as the ground-truth.
+We create three images of Lena Forsén of size $100\times 100$ using Eqn.~\eqref{eqn:noise} with three corruption levels $\epsilon$ = 40, 60, and 80.
+We run GGD over each image with four different parameter sets ($\delta$, $\rho$) = (10,5), (10,9), (20,5), and (20,9) that we chose arbitrarily to generate the denoising at a sequence of eigenvector thresholds such that $L=50,100,\dots,10000$.
+The reconstruction errors of all the denoised images are computed using three reconstruction performance metrics RMSE (Def.~\ref{def:rmse}), PSNR (Def.~\ref{def:psnr}), and SSIM (Def.~\ref{def:ssim}) by treating the noise-free original image as the reference image and the denoised image as the image of interest.
+Figs.~\ref{fig:ev} (a-i) show the reconstruction errors computed using three performance metrics RMSE, PSNR, and SSIM for all the 12 experiments.
+We compute the corruption levels of the input noisy images using the same three performance metrics and compare GGD's denoising performance with them.